(See Food Allergy and see Mushroom Poisoning.)

 Other parasites that can cause symptoms similar to those of cryptosporidiosis include Cyclospora cayetanensis and, in immunocompromised patients, Cystoisospora (Isospora) belli, and a collection of organisms referred to as microsporidia (eg, Enterocytozoon bieneusi,Encephalitozoon intestinalis).
 Entamoeba histolytica(amebiasis—see Amebiasis) is a common cause of subacute bloody diarrhea in the developing world but is rare in the US.

 Symptoms and Signs

 The character and severity of symptoms vary.
-Generally, onset is sudden, with anorexia, nausea, vomiting, borborygmi, abdominal cramps, and diarrhea (with or without blood and mucus).
+Generally, onset is sudden, with anorexia, nausea, vomiting, abdominal cramps, and diarrhea (with or without blood and mucus).
 Malaise, myalgias, and prostration may occur.
 The abdomen may be distended and mildly tender; in severe cases, muscle guarding may be present.
 Gas-distended intestinal loops may be palpable.
-Borborygmi are present even without diarrhea (an important differential feature from paralytic ileus).
+Hyperactive bowel sounds (borborygmi) are present on auscultation even without diarrhea (an important differential feature from paralytic ileus, in which bowel sounds are absent or decreased).
 Persistent vomiting and diarrhea can result in intravascular fluid depletion with hypotension and tachycardia.
 In severe cases, shock, with vascular collapse and oliguric renal failure, occurs.